orbitmines/archive/projects/Writing - 2025. A Universal Language.md

   *[Symbol.iterator](): Iterator<Ray> {
     // if (!this.is_boundary()) return this;

-    // TODO: Abstract away to use Rays instead
     // TODO: Cycle detection & merger

     // TODO: Might switch to index=0 being on VERTEX and adding left/right to iterable